Be sure your STa”M is kosher

 A sofer for over 40 years, Rav Bloi brings an approach that helps Magihim improve their checking skills and sofrim looking to improve their writing.
 Known for his vast breadth and depth of knowledge of hilchos STa”M, he gives shiurim in a different city every night of the week.

-A talmid of both Rav Chaim Sperling shlit”a and Rav Mordechai Friedlander zt”l, Rav Bricker is of the STa”M industry’s most trusted magihim for over a decade.
+A talmid of both Rav Chaim Sperling shlit”a and Rav Mordechai Friedlander zt”l, Rav Bricker is one of the STa”M industry’s most trusted magihim for nearly two decades.
 His primary role in STAMP is to oversee the magihim, providing feedback needed to continue honing their expertise.

-A talmid of Rav Mordechai Friedlander, zt”l, for 13 years, Rav Mendlowitz is one of the field’s top Magihim and a primary address for consumers looking for guidance in procuring their STa”M. By authoring the book “Inside STa”M – a Complete Buyer’s Guide,” he laid the foundation for the central theme of STAMP: transparency through the STa”M industry.
+A talmid of Rav Mordechai Friedlander, zt”l for 13 years, Rav Mendlowitz is one of the field’s top Magihim and a primary address for consumers looking for guidance in procuring their STa”M. By authoring the book “Inside STa”M – a Complete Buyer’s Guide,” he laid the foundation for the central theme of STAMP: transparency throughout the STa”M industry.

-One of the foremost talmidim of Rav Mordechai Friedlander, zt”l, Rav Zions is sought after by Sofrim and Magihim throughout Israel and beyond, for his psak and guidance in all areas of STa”M. He is also the author of “Mishnas Mordechai”, the first-ever sefer published with the Piskei Halacha of Rav Friedlander.
-It has quickly become one of the most authoritative seforim of STa”M.
+“>One of the foremost talmidim of Rav Mordechai Friedlander zt”l, Rav Zions is sought after by Sofrim and Magihim throughout Israel and beyond, for his psak and guidance in all areas of STa”M. He is also the author of “Mishnas Mordechai”, the first-ever sefer published with the Piskei Halacha of Rav Friedlander zt”l.
+It has quickly become one of the most authoritative seforim on hilchos STa”M.

-After growing up in a family that founded and contributed to dozens of Jewish charitable organizations, he received his first certification as a Sofer from Rav Mordechai Friedlander, zt”l, back in 2012.
+After growing up in a family that founded and contributed to dozens of Jewish charitable organizations, Rabbi Avraham Yechezkel Lessin received his first certification as a Sofer from Rav Mordechai Friedlander, zt”l, back in 2012.

 His ceaseless devotion to making the STa”M industry more transparent and reliable is a timely merging of these two passions.

-Today he offers workshops, shabbosim, lectures and other opportunities for people learning about Sta’’M.
+Today, he offers workshops, shabbosim, lectures and other opportunities for communities interested in learning more about STa”M and the necessity of proper hashgacha.